 Mitigation Measure GPA/RZ 14-001, PD 15-005, VTM 3069, OTR 14-010 (Erskine-Justin GPA) Туре Monitoring Department or Agency Shown on Plans Verified Implementation Timing/Remarks present.
 To avoid disturbance and the possibility of direct take of adults and nursing young, and to prevent badgers from becoming trapped in burrows during construction activity, no grading shall occur within 100 feet of active badger dens between February and July.
 Between July 1 st and February 1 st all potential badger dens shall be inspected to determine if badgers are present.
 During the winter badgers do not truly hibernate, but are inactive and asleep in their dens for several days at a time.
 Because they can be torpid during the winter, they are vulnerable to disturbances that may collapse their dens before they rouse and emerge.
 Therefore, surveys shall be conducted for badger dens throughout the year.
 If badger dens are found on the property during the pre-construction survey, the CDFW wildlife biologist for the area shall be contacted to review current allowable management practices BR-16.
-Prior to removal of any trees over 20 inches DBH, a Project Certified Prior to issuance of survey shall be conducted by a qualified biologist to determine if any of the trees proposed for removal or trimming harbor sensitive bat species or maternal bat colonies.
+Prior to removal of any trees over 20 inches DBH, a survey shall be conducted by a qualified biologist to determine if any of the trees proposed for removal or trimming harbor sensitive bat species or maternal bat colonies.
 If a non-maternal roost is found, the qualified biologist, with prior approval from California Department of Fish and Game, will install one-way valves or other appropriate passive relocation method.
-For each occupied roost removed, one bat box shall be installed in similar habitat and should have similar cavity or crevices properties to those which are removed, including access, ventilation, dimensions, height above ground, and thermal conditions.
-Maternal bat colonies may not be disturbed.
-Arborist CDD Final Occupancy BR-17.
-Prior to issuance of grading and/or construction permits, the applicant shall submit evidence to the City of Paso Robles, Community Development Department (City) that states that one or a combination of the following three San Joaquin kit fox mitigation measures has been implemented: Project CDD Prior to issuance of grading permit.
+For each occupied roost removed, one bat box Bshall be installed in similar habitat and should have similar pacavity or crevices properties to those which are removed, gincluding access, ventilation, dimensions, height above ground, adisturbed.
+Project Certified Arborist CDD Prior to issuance of Final Occupancy 103 BR-17.
+Prior to issuance of grading and/or construction permits, the applicant shall submit evidence to the City of Paso Robles, Community Development Department (City) that states that one or a combination of the following three San Joaquin Kit fox mitigation measures has been implemented: Project CDD Prior to issuance of grading permit.